doinakis/Real-Time-News-Assistant/README.md

 # Real Time News Assistant

 Real Time News Assistant for greek news.
+(Aristotle University of Thessaloniki [Diploma Thesis](https://ikee.lib.auth.gr/record/340592/?ln=el))

 ## How to run the project
 First of all it is advised to use a python virtual environment to run this project.
 The version of python used was 3.8.10